rajkhare1/front-end-tech/README.md

 # front-end-tech
 Here i put all front-end related technology code and my practice stuff<br/>

-# Some Important git tip
+# Some Important git tips

 or create a new repository on the command line <br/>